-A half-standard tree will have a clear stem of approximately 90cm before the branches start, which is a pleasing form for most trees.
+As suplied a half-standard tree will have a clear stem of approximately 90cm before the branches start, which is a pleasing form for most trees.
 The height as supplied will vary greatly dependent on the species, but for most will be around 150cm.
 Our half-standard trees are usually between 2 years - 5 years old as supplied, depending on the species.

 Some trees are naturally dwarfing and therefore not likely to achieve the proportions of a half-standard.
 We offer these as 2-year old trees.

 A top-worked tree is one that has been grafted high up on a stem of the same or a related species, and this creates an effect which is particularly suitable for species with a naturally weeping habit.
 The graft height is usually in the range 80cm - 120cm depending on the species.

 Some smaller species are naturally suitable for growing in patio containers.

 A standard tree will have a clear-stem when mature of about 2m or more, and is easy to walk under.
 The mature height is likely to be 6m or more.

 Many of the trees we supply are suitable for training on as standards.